-Sir Winston Churchill, born 30 November 1874, died 24 January 1965, is not buried in Westminster Abbey but just inside the west entrance, near the grave of the Unknown Warrior, is a green marble memorial stone.
-It was unveiled by The Queen on 19 September 1965 and the inscription was cut by the sculptor Reynolds Stone.
+Sir Winston Churchill, born 30th November 1874, died 24th January 1965, is not buried in Westminster Abbey but just inside the west entrance, near the grave of the Unknown Warrior, is a green marble memorial stone.
+It was unveiled by The Queen on 19th September 1965 and a wreath was laid by his widow.
+The inscription was cut by the sculptor Reynolds Stone.
 This reads:

 IN ACCORDANCE WITH THE WISHES OF

 THE QUEEN AND PARLIAMENT